ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Problem Formulation

 We now specify the physics parameters $\mathcal{P}$ that govern hair dynamics.
 We categorize them into two groups: intrinsic hair properties ($\mathcal{P}_{\text{hair}}$) and external forces ($\mathcal{F}$).
 The former characterizes hair geometry and physical attributes that determine how strand responses to external stimuli (e.g. mass, stiffness).
 The latter captures external forces in the scene such as wind or gravity.
 We summarize the conditions and examples in \Tbl{tbl:conditions}.
 Note that the physics parameters $\mathcal{P}$ are not fixed, as they depend on the task and the underlying physical modeling principles.
-Formally, we can rewrite the formulation in \Eqn{eq:form1} as:
+We can rewrite the formulation in \Eqn{eq:form1} as:

-The formulation indicates that the generator $\mathcal{G}$ must fuse $I_{\text{ref}}$, $\mathcal{P}_{\text{hair}}$, $\mathcal{F}$, and $\mathcal{T}_{\text{cam}}$ to produce a video in which appearance, hair dynamics, and camera motion are faithfully controlled.
+where $\mathcal{G}$ must fuse $I_{\text{ref}}$, $\mathcal{P}_{\text{hair}}$, $\mathcal{F}$, and $\mathcal{T}_{\text{cam}}$ to produce a video in which appearance, hair dynamics, and camera motion are faithfully controlled.
 However, directly feeding these conditions into $\mathcal{G}$ makes generation difficult.
 To address this, people usually employ some form of encoder that transforms the conditions into control signals better suited for $\mathcal{G}$.
 For instance, one of the most widely adopted approaches, ControlNet~\cite{zhang2023adding}, unifies all conditions into control signals that share the same shape as the target output, i.e., the video $\text{V}$ in our formulation.
 Based on this idea, we can rewrite \Eqn{eq:form2} as: